sukhoy94/sukhoy94/README.md

 ### Who am I

-I'm full-stack developer.
+I'm backend developer.
 Also I like work on open source projects, write tuts and learn new stuff in programming.

 My stackoverflow profile: https://stackoverflow.com/users/6478501/andrii-sukhoi